Sacramento Bicycle Accident Lawyer

 LICENSE REQUIREMENTS – CVC 39002

-- A city or county may adopt a bicycle licensing ordinance or resolution providing that no resident shall operate any bicycle on any street, road, highway, or other public property within the city or county, unless such bicycle is licensed in accordance with this division.
+- A city or county may adopt a bicycle licensing ordinance or resolution.
+It may provide that no resident shall operate any bicycle on any street, road, highway, or other public property within the city or county.
+Unless such bicycle is licensed in accordance with this division.

-- Any bicycle not licensed under this division may be additionally regulated or licensed pursuant to local ordinance or may be licensed upon request of the owner.
+- Any bicycle not licensed under this division may be additionally regulated or licensed.
+This is pursuant to a local ordinance or licensed upon request of the owner.

 - It is illegal for any person to tamper with, destroy, mutilate or alter any license indicia (marking) or registration form, or to remove, alter, or mutilate the serial number, or the identifying marks of a licensing agency’s identifying symbol on any bicycle frame licensed under the provision of this division.